Tier 4 visa Frequently Asked Questions

 Yes.
 However If your course is less than six months and you do not wish to work or extend your stay, you can apply for a Short Term Study visa.

-Can I study part-time or as a distance learner?
+Can I study as a distance learner?

 I already have a Tier 4 visa for another institution.
 Can I use this visa to study at the University of Hertfordshire instead?